 If you have gone through a traumatic event, it is normal to feel many emotions.
 These include distress, fear, helplessness, guilt, shame and anger.
 You may start to feel better after days or weeks.
 Sometimes, however, these feelings don’t go away.
 If the symptoms last for more than a month, you may have post-traumatic stress disorder or PTSD.

-After the end of a traumatic event, if these normal experiences do not slowly improve, if they worsen with time, or if they cause difficulties in relationships or work, it is helpful to find professional support.
+After the end of a traumatic event, if these normal experiences do not slowly improve, if they worsen with time, or if they cause difficulties in relationships or work, it is helpful to find professional support for PTSD treatment.
 People considering therapy should select a trained mental health professional who is knowledgeable about trauma.